grafolean/grafolean/backend/API.md

 curl \
     -X POST \
     -H 'Content-Type: application/json' \
-    -d '[{e: "<EntitySlug>", v: <Value>}, ...]' \
+    -d '[{p: "<Path>", v: <Value>}, ...]' \
     'https://moonthor.com/api/values/'
 ```

 Parameters:

-    EntitySlug: defines an entity that the value should be connected to (for example: `zone2.server1.cpu.load`).
+    Path: defines an entity that the value should be connected to (for example: `zone2.server1.cpu.load`).
 You are free to use whatever entities you wish, as long as they are lowercase and include only characters a-z, 0-9, dash ('-') and dot ('.').
 Dot should be used to denote hierarhical place of the entity.

 Note that there is no way to specify timestamp with POST requests (time is inferred for time of HTTP request).
 Specifying time wouldn't make sense anyway - alarms are only possible if the data is current.
 If you need to cache data and send it in batches, use PUT requests instead.